1. The Basics of Color

 Analogous Colors

-Colors next to each other on the wheel, like green, yellow-green, and yellow.
-Analogous schemes are pleasing to the eye and evoke harmony.
+These are colors located next to each other on the wheel, for example, green, yellow-green, and yellow.
+Analogous schemes are naturally harmonious and pleasing to the eye, making them ideal for creating a calm, cohesive atmosphere in interior design, branding, or digital interfaces.

 Triadic Colors